earthhistoryviz/geolex/site/README.md

 empty database.
 Then you can upload word docs to start populating your lexicon database.

 You can view the existing Geologic Lexicon sites at https://geolex.org.

+Also need to manually add in the aboutPage.php because some sites have special aboutPage.php Any updates to these aboutPage.php need to be manually added to all other sites.

 #### Installation
 ---------------